JustinHaby/CS-360-T5644-Mobile-Architect-Programming-22EW5/README.md

 Briefly summarize the requirements and goals of the app you developed.
 What user needs was this app designed to address?

   This application was designed to be a weight-tracking application with at least 3 screens: Login, view daily weight, and enter daily weight.
 This application was for users who would like to set and work towards a personal weight goal of their choosing.
-While the design of my app was completed, I ran out of time to actually finish the development of the application.
-However, the design and App Release Plan are solid.
+While the design of my app was completed, I ran out of time to initally create the launch plan.
+However, the application and fundamental framework is solid.

 What screens and features were necessary to support user needs and produce a user-centered UI for the app?
 How did your UI designs keep users in mind?
 Why were your designs successful?